David Cameron: Education

 After leaving Eton in 1984 Cameron started a nine-month gap year.
 For three months, he worked as a researcher for his godfather Tim Rathbone, then Conservative MP for Lewes, during which time he attended debates in the House of Commons.
 Through his father, he was then employed for a further three months in Hong Kong by Jardine Matheson as a 'ship jumper', an administrative post.

-Returning from Hong Kong, Cameron visited the then-Soviet Union, where he was approached by two Russian men speaking fluent English.
+Returning from Hong Kong, Cameron visited the Soviet Union, where he was approached by two Russian men speaking fluent English.
 He was later told by one of his professors that it was "definitely an attempt" by the KGB to recruit him.

-In October 1985 Cameron began his Bachelor of Arts course in Philosophy, Politics and Economics (PPE) at Brasenose College, Oxford.
+In October 1985 Cameron began his Bachelor of Arts course in Philosophy, Politics and Economics (PPE) at Brasenose.
 His tutor, Vernon Bogdanor, has described him as "one of the ablest" students he has taught, with "moderate and sensible Conservative" political views.

 Guy Spier, who shared tutorials with Cameron, remembers him as an outstanding student: "We were doing our best to grasp basic economic concepts.
 David—there was nobody else who came even close.
 He would be integrating them with the way the British political system is put together.
 He could have lectured me on it, and I would have sat there and taken notes."
 When commenting in 2006 on his former pupil's ideas about a "Bill of Rights" to replace the Human Rights Act, however, Bogdanor, himself a Liberal Democrat, said: "I think he is very confused.
 I've read his speech and it's filled with contradictions.
 There are one or two good things in it but one glimpses them, as it were, through a mist of misunderstanding".